ngrok/webhooks.fyi/src/pages/index.md

 Yes!
 We have many webhooks to document, patterns to uncover, and best practices to highlight!
 Our [contributing page](/docs/how-to-contribute) covers how you can help.

-## Why does webhooks.fyi exists?
+## Why did you create webhooks.fyi?

+Web development is hard.
+As you have more moving pieces integrating more systems across different organizations, it only becomes harder.

-Recently, [our team at ngrok](https://ngrok.com/) studied 100 webhook providers and built in-product verifications for 50 of the most popular providers.
-During this effort, we found exciting and challenging patterns that inspired us to share our research so other developers can build and consume webhooks more securely.
+At [ngrok](https://ngrok.com/), our goal is to simplfiy building for the internet.
+Since most people find us through their favorite webhook provider, we knew integrating webhook verification would make applications more secure and reliable at scale.
+During that effort, we investigated 100 webhook providers and built in-product verifications for 50 of the most popular providers.
+We found practices that stood out as exceptionally powerful and others that left much to be desired.

+Our goal in sharing this is to inform teams to choose patterns that make building and consuming webhooks easier, faster, and more secure.

 [comment]: <TODO: @sudobinbash: Launch blog>
 [comment]: <{% callout title="We have a deep dive" %}>